| Patients who exaggerate their pain or set unreasonable expectations

 expected treatment to reduce symptoms and make patients feel

+better overall.
 There were several differences in treatment expectations,

 however.
 Patients had significantly lower expectations of